 Just nine by five miles, Jersey’s probably a lot wilder than you think.
 And a lot tastier too.
-There’s nothing as rewarding for the food-curious than foraging for wild edibles in the coastal landscapes that circle Jersey’s natural larder.
+There’s nothing as rewarding for the food-curious than foraging for food in the coastal landscapes that circle Jersey’s natural larder.
 There’s a lot on the menu – to the trained nose, there are fungi, berries, sea herbs and many tasty plants to be found in our wildest spaces.
 Meet the Jersey foragers who will take you on a culinary safari to give your friends maximum food envy.
 Just bring an appetite for adventure and remember to follow our countryside code.

-Forage with Kazz.
+Foraging experience with Kazz.

-Forage with Derek and Trudie.
+Foraging experience with Derek and Trudie.

 Jersey Walk Adventures.